Visiting Grímsey Island - the Gem of the Arctic Circle in North Iceland

 Bird-watching from the boat to Grímsey

-After 3 hours we arrived in Grímsey.
-The ride didn't feel long at all and I was so excited when I saw Grímsey appear - all lit up from the orange rays of the 9 pm.
-August sun.
+After 3 hours, we arrived in Grímsey.
+The ride didn't feel long at all, and I was so excited when I saw Grímsey appear - all lit up by the orange rays of the 9 pm August sun.

-Grímsey island is known for its many bird species and its myriad of birds, so the boat sailed to the bird cliffs to show us the birds.
+Grímsey Island is known for its many bird species, so the boat sailed to the bird cliffs to show us the birds.
 There were so many birds flying around that it felt surreal!

 Steppin off the ferry at Grímsey island

-We were greeted on the harbour by our tour guide, Halla, who has strong ties to Grímsey.
+We were greeted at the harbour by our tour guide, Halla, who has strong ties to Grímsey.
 She told us about the island and that we would be staying here for 1.5 hours.
-We could either follow her and get a guided tour of parts of the island and see the puffins - or we could walk to the Arctic Circle monument.
+We could either follow her for a guided tour of parts of the island and see the puffins, or walk to the Arctic Circle monument.

 Our guide greeting us at Grímsey island